team-friendo/signal-boost/README.md

     - shows this dialogue

   create-channel -p <chan_phone_number> -n <chan_name> -s <senders> -u <api_url>
-    - creates a channel with provied phone number, name, and senders on signalboost instance at (optional) url
+    - creates a channel with provied phone number, name, and senders on Signalboost instance at (optional) url

   create-number -a <area_code> -n <numbers_desired> -u <api_url>
     - purchases n new twilio numbers and registers them w/ signal via registrar at (optional) url

   list-channels -u <api_url>
-    - lists all channels active on the signalboost instance at the given (optional) url
+    - lists all channels active on the Signalboost instance at the given (optional) url

   list-numbers -u <api_url>
-    - lists all numbers purchased from twilio on the signalboost instance at (optional) url
+    - lists all numbers purchased from twilio on the Signalboost instance at (optional) url

   release-numbers <path>
     - releases all phone numbers with twilio ids listed at given path